robertbraeutigam/scan/README.md

 may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

-Devices must always announce themselves when they become available.
+Devices should announce themselves when they become available, unless some restrictions (like low energy device) would make it impractical.
 The announcement is sent according to network configuration either as a UDP broadcast or TCP connection to gateways.

-Devices must answer Identity Queries through a TCP connection.
-If there is already a TCP connection to the device requesting, then that connection must be used.
-Otherwise a TCP connection needs to be established first.
+Devices must answer Identity Queries through a logical connection.
+If there is already a connection to the device requesting, then that connection must be used.
+Otherwise a new connection needs to be established first.
 This connection must be closed after the reply is complete, if it is otherwise unused.

-Devices should remember the last query Id answered for 10 seconds, if received through either UDP or TCP.
+Devices should remember the last query Id answered for 10 seconds.
 This is because it is likely the query will be received multiple times, but should be answered only once.

 ### Message Choreography